Yucca, Arizona & the Route 66 Bypass

 Old Whiting Bros Complex, Yucca, Arizona

 In December 1942, during World War II, an Air Force Gunnery School was established in nearby Kingman, with a sub-base in Yucca.
-However, when the war was over, these people left the area, and, at about the same time, ranching and mining began to decline.
+However, when the war ended, these people left the area, and at about the same time, ranching and mining began to decline.

 The only thing that saved the town from becoming a “ghost” at that time was the rerouting of Route 66 in October 1952.
-At that time, Route 66 was rerouted, bypassing Oatman and making it an easier and faster drive to California.
-At that point, numerous tourist courts, cafes, and service stations, including a Whiting Brothers truck stop, sprouted up.
+At that time, Route 66 was rerouted to bypass Oatman, making the drive to California easier and faster.
+At that point, numerous tourist courts, cafes, and service stations sprouted up, including a Whiting Brothers truck stop.

-Making things even better for small-town Yucca was when the Ford Motor Company purchased the old Air Force grounds and established the Arizona Proving Grounds for testing vehicles in June 1955.
-Employing dozens of people, the future looked bright for the community.
-Today, the grounds, which include an oval five-mile high-speed track, a low friction test track for testing skidding and breaking, and an 18-acre paved vehicle dynamics area for testing cornering and steering, are still operational but are owned by the Chrysler Corporation,
+Making things even better for small-town Yucca was the Ford Motor Company’s purchase of the old Air Force grounds and establishment of the Arizona Proving Grounds for vehicle testing in June 1955.
+With dozens of people employed, the future looked bright for the community.
+Today, the grounds, which include an oval five-mile high-speed track, a low-friction test track for skidding and braking, and an 18-acre paved vehicle dynamics area for cornering and steering, remain operational but are owned by the Chrysler Corporation.

 Abandoned Cafe in Yucca, Arizona

 For the last several decades, Yucca’s population has continually declined.
-However, the unincorporated community still boasts a school, post office, convenience store, restaurant, bar, and a population of about 250 people that live in the area.
+However, the unincorporated community still boasts a school, post office, convenience store, restaurant, bar, and a population of about 250 people.
 One popular destination is the Stage Coach Trails Guest Ranch, a dude ranch with 360,000 acres of natural western desert land at the foot of the Mohave Hualapai Mountains.

 Honolulu Club at Yucca, Arizona by Kathy Alexander.

-Yucca is located 24 miles southwest of Kingman, Arizona, and 38 miles east of Needles, California.
+Yucca is 24 miles southwest of Kingman, Arizona, and 38 miles east of Needles, California.

-Beyond Yucca, there is little to see along the steaming desert highway other than dozens of large billboards enticing visitors to visit Lake Havasu to the South.
+Beyond Yucca, there is little to see along the steaming desert highway besides dozens of large billboards enticing visitors to Lake Havasu to the South.
 Travelers should settle in for the next 25-mile stretch until they reach the wide Colorado River at Topock.

 Also See: